adamkdavies/BugBaseApp/README.md

 * The handling of a *Removed* state that is typical in a tracking system.
 * Securing of the endpoints.
 * Support for likely third-party user environment (e.g. - AD/LDAP).
+* Unit testing.

+Some things stubled upon, and to revisit:

+* Pure automatic generation of models/context - don't know if this exists for core for Entity Framework, most answers involved scaffolding tools.
+If they do, they would need some configurations for typical sqlite id's, or I'd have to transition to text and guid generators for id's.
+* Proper handling of unique items, not null items, etc.